wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-dotnet-lob-application-adfs.md

 <a name="bkmk_rptrusts"></a>
 ## Configure relying party trusts in AD FS Management ##

-Now you need to configure a RP trust in AD FS Mangement before you can your sample application can actually authenticate with AD FS.
+Now you need to configure an RP trust in AD FS Mangement before you can use your sample application and actually authenticate with AD FS.
 You will need to set up two separate RP trusts, one for your debug environment and one for your published web app.

 > [AZURE.NOTE] Make sure that you repeat the steps below for both of your environments.